lequyanh/SVMmykointrons/README.md

 Breaking down the steps into separate stages is necessary due to asynchronous and distributed nature of assembly processing.
 The stages are following:
-1) *Split the assembly into smaller shards*
+1) *Split the assembly into smaller batches*
-   * The size of the shards should be less than 70Mb for reasonable processing times
+   * The size of the batches should be less than 70Mb for reasonable processing times
-2) *Process the shards (in parallel)*
+2) *Process the batches (in parallel)*
-   * Here typically the shards are submitted as a job for execution on some cluster
+   * Here typically the batches are submitted as a job for execution on some cluster
    * Small assemblies can be processed locally
 3) *Combine the results*
     * Once the partial results are complete, merge them into a single cleaned assembly